 A large collection of legal forms and precedents, covering a range of legal topics.
+Our online subscription includes:

 (International Committee of the Red Cross) This free database is divided into two parts.
 Part I offers a comprehensive analysis of the customary rules of IHL deemed applicable to international and non-international armed conflict.
 Part II contains a summary of state practice relating to most aspects of IHL, as expressed in national legislation, military manuals, official statements and case law, and the practice of entities such as international organizations and international courts and tribunals.